 - Sesame Seeds and Sliced Green Onions - to sprinkle on at the end.

-How to Make Crockpot Korean Beef
+How to Make Slow Cooker Korean Beef

-- First, add the chuck roast to your slow cooker.
+- Add Chuck Roast - First, add the chuck roast to your slow cooker.

-- Next, in a small bowl, mix up the Korean-inspired sauce ingredients and pour over the chuck roast.
+- Mix Sauce - Next, in a small bowl, mix up the Korean-inspired sauce ingredients and pour over the chuck roast.

 Storage, Reheating, and Freezing